• Musical Theatre student singing

 Your video submission needs to consist of the following:

-• A short, 1 minute introduction to camera (introduce yourself and explain your experience)
+• A short, one-minute introduction to camera, introducing yourself and explaining your experience.

-• 2 contrasting songs from music theatre of your choice both 1 minute in length.
+• Two contrasting songs from music theatre of your choice, both one minute in length.

-• Present 1 song in mid-shot (where we see you from the waist up), and present the other song in long-shot (where we can see you from head-to-toe).
+• Present one song in mid-shot (where we see you from the waist up), and present the other song in long-shot (where we can see you from head-to-toe).

 • The audition video should be approximately four minutes in length, longer videos may not be watched in full.

-• You are welcome to present your modern/contemporary piece in the language of your cultural background if you so choose.
+• You are welcome to present your monologue in the language of your cultural background if you so choose.
 However, you must be prepared to present it in English as well.

 Click HERE for instructions on how to upload an unlisted YouTube video.